allisonhorst/palmerpenguins/README.md

 ### Get data directly from the Environmental Data Initiative:

 Get the data directly from EDI using the R code below.
-Thanks to [Julien Brun](http://brunj7.github.io/about/ ) for the reminder and code below to access & combine them (this will get you the same data as in penguins_lter.csv):
+Thanks to [Julien Brun](http://brunj7.github.io/about/ ) for the reminder and code below to access & combine them (will get you same data as `penguins_raw`):

 ```
 # Adelie penguin data from: https://doi.org/10.6073/pasta/abc50eed9138b75f54eaada0841b9b86